W3rni0/HacktivityCon_CTF_2020/readme.md

     main()
 ```

-From the main function we can assume that this is the script running on the port we get, but it doesn't seems to be important so let's get rid of it and while we at it remote the ThreadedService class and the receive function as there is no use to it:
+From the main function we can assume that this is the script running on the port we get, but the function doesn't seems to be important so let's get rid of it and while we're at it remove the ThreadedService class and the receive function as there is no use for them:

 ```python
 #!/usr/bin/env python3